Sub-agents

 }

-The core mechanism involves the supervisor agent delegating tasks to its subagents using the automatically provided delegate_task
+The supervisor agent delegates tasks to its sub-agents using the automatically provided delegate_task

 tool.